samman4/final-project/README.md

 ## Preparing Climate Data for Spatial Analysis
 This section converts the cleaned climate data into a spatial format for mapping and interpolation.
 Spatial data allows us to analyze geographical trends, overlay datasets, and perform advanced geostatistical techniques.

+Objective:
+Transform the cleaned climate data into a spatial format to enable geostatistical analysis and mapping.
+This step ensures the data is geographically aware, allowing us to overlay datasets and perform advanced spatial operations.

+The seasonal average temperature data is formatted as a CSV file.
+To use this for spatial analysis, we need to convert it into a spatial object, aligning it with a coordinate reference system (CRS) and ensuring compatibility with other geospatial datasets, such as the BC boundary.

+## Converting Climate Data to a Spatial Format
+We convert the cleaned temperature data into a Spatial or sf object.
+This allows for spatial visualization, interpolation, and integration with other geographic datasets.

 ```{r}